Rubini-Siva/embedUR-Task1-Contact-List/README.md

 3) Install npm, PostgreSQL, Golang, and Tailwind CSS.
 Once installed, check the version available for confirmation.
 4) Run command in task1 folder (frontend): " npm install " for required packages.
 5) Run the command " docker-compose up --build " outside the task1 and backend folder.
+6) Run the command " docker-compose push " to push the images in the docker.
+7) Now, Move to Containers in Docker and run the container and host the application.
-6) Now, browse http://localhost to run the web application.
+8) Browse http://localhost to run the web application.
+9) Stop the containers.

 *** Screenshots are attached on the screenshot folder. ***